Warrnambool farmers pivotal in global battle for Australia's oldest dairy producer

 No one is quite sure what the name Warrnambool means.
 Some say the Aboriginal word means “two swamps”, some say “ample water”.

-The quiet backroads of the town, which carry little traffic beyond giant milk tankers, are a world away from the office boardrooms usually at the center of takeover wars.
+The quiet backroads of the town, which carry little traffic beyond giant milk tankers, are a world away from the office boardrooms usually at the centre of takeover wars.

-Locals collectively own 30 to 40 percent of Warrnambool, the 125-year-old company at the center of a three-way bidding war led by Canada’s Saputo Inc (SAP.TO).
-Their combined stake makes the farmers the largest shareholder in the firm.
+Locals collectively own 30 to 40 percent of Warrnambool, the 125-year-old company at the centre of a three-way bidding war led by Canada’s Saputo Inc. Their combined stake makes the farmers the largest shareholder in the firm.

-The trio are clamoring to lock in a key exporter of both traditional dairy and high-tech milk extracts to benefit from surging demand from Asia.
+The trio are clamouring to lock in a key exporter of both traditional dairy and high-tech milk extracts to benefit from surging demand from Asia.

 Their frenzied bidding has doubled Warrnambool’s market value to A$520 million in just three months, and is now shifting the fight from the boardroom to the milking room.